Scripture Reference: Luke 11:5-8; 18:1-8

 Most people are asleep at midnight, so waking them and asking for something to eat might make them mad.
 Even if they were a good friend, they probably wouldn’t enjoy getting up, getting dressed, going to the kitchen, and cooking you something to eat.
 If they had children, all the noise might wake them too.
 And if it were a mom, she would probably wake the dad.
 If they had animals, the dog might bark and the cat might meow.

-The person Jesus tells about did this very thing.
+The person Jesus tells us about did this very thing.
 A friend came to his house at midnight, and he had nothing to feed him.
-He was probably traveling by foot and at night because it was cooler.
+The friend was probably traveling by foot and at night because it was cooler.
 During this time, people often brought their barnyard animals in at night to protect them.
 They slept on the lower floor, and the family slept on a raised part.
 The animals and people would have been asleep at midnight.
 Someone knocking on the door would have awakened the animals and the entire family.
 In order to get to the door, the man would have to step over the animals.
 Imagine what a ruckus it would have caused to answer the door.

 But the person kept knocking.
 “I need food,” he hollered.
 “I don’t have anything to feed this friend of mine who just showed up.”
 Because he kept knocking and hollering—waking up the entire neighborhood—the man finally got up, disturbed his whole household, and gave him the bread.